sam-goodwin/eventual/docs/reference/2-event.md

 # Event

-An Event is a record of data that can be published and subscribed to/from a Service's Event Bus.
-Each event has a unique name and an optional type describing the shape of the event's data.
+An Event Bus is a messaging system within an Eventual Service that allows you to publish events to and subscribe to events from.
+Events are records of data that have a unique name and an optional type that describes the schema of the event's data.
+This allows you to send and receive data between different parts of your application or even between different applications.

 ## Creating an Event

-You can create an event by importing the `event` function from `@eventual/core`:
+You can create an event by importing the `event` function from `@eventual/core` and passing it a name for the event:

 ```ts
 import { event } from "@eventual/core";